brandonf007/GoParser/README.md

 ```cmd
 go run .
 ```
+Some external packages may be required - if that is the case you can run the below commands to get them:
 * github.com/pkg/errors for handling errors will need to be imported, run the following command
 ```cmd
 go get github.com/pkg/errors